RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-10-06-newsletter.md

 - **RSE Sheffield Blog Updates:**
   - **[Funded RSE Projects 2025](https://rse.shef.ac.uk/blog/2025-09-30-funded-proposals/)**
-    Following the success of the 2024 call for proposals the RSE team in Sheffield put a call out a second call for proposals earlier this year.
-The call was open to all researchers across the university and successful applicants would receive dedicated support from an RSE Team member for upto 50% FTE for a period of six months.
+    Following the success of the 2024 call for proposals the RSE team in Sheffield put a second call for proposals earlier this year.
+This was open to all researchers across the university and successful applicants would receive dedicated support from an RSE Team member for upto 50% FTE for a period of six months.
   - **[RSECon25 Conference Recap](https://rse.shef.ac.uk/blog/2025-09-29-rsecon25/)**
   A few weeks ago, the Research Software Engineering (RSE) community gathered at the University of Warwick for RSECon25 (9–11 September 2025).
 The conference brought together hundreds of RSEs, researchers, and collaborators to share their work on software, best practices, exchange ideas, and build the future of research software.